minhphan88/minhphan88.github.io/_presentations/melbourneproperty.md

 ## Goal
  The project aims to provide useful informations for individuals who wish to find a home in one of the world most livable city- Melbourne.

- This is a first cycle of a minimal viable analysis, the feedbacks of this story will be used to create an interactive [dashboard](/others/dashboard).
+ This is a first cycle of a minimal viable analysis.
+The feedbacks of this will be used to create an interactive [dashboard](/others/dashboard).
 ## Data
   The projects combined three different datasets from Domain Media (texts), State Government of Victoria (reports) and a Kaggle competion.